FlameWater5625/R-1-s-keylogger/README.md

 Features of the little project:
 - A file that contains all the info from keys pressed
-- Said file remains modifiable even after the computer is shutdown (the "special" feature needs to be activated nonetheless)
+- Said file remains modifiable even after the computer is shutdown (the "special" feature needs to be activated again nonetheless)
 - lightweight on the system

 If my work has been of any value to you, I would be grateful if you credited me in your project!